ethanjhanks99/NexusList/doc/high-level-design.md

 ## Frontend

 React was chosen for it's modularity and its ability to reuse components.
 It has the flexability required for this project and will make creating an aesthetically pleasing app easy.
+At this time a component library has not been chosen, though possible options are ChakraUI, Ant Design, React-Bootstrap, and PrimeReact.

+## Backend

+The backend will use a Spring RestAPI.
+Spring is a Java-based framework that excels at making RestAPIs.

+## Database

+PostgreSQL is a reliable open source relational database that offers great scalability.

+## Tools

+### Electron

+Electron is a framework used to bring React apps to desktops, including those running MacOS, Windows and Linux.

+### React Native

+React Native is a framework that allows you to build mobile apps for both iOS and Android using React.

+# Internal Componenets